SidG13/SidG13.github.io/_posts/2024-06-04-blasting-genomes.md

     echo "Options:"
-    echo "  -g <genome.fasta>: Path to the genome FASTA file" echo "  -n <NT_path>: Path to the NCBI nucleotide NT database (with TXDB files inside also)" echo "  -p <num_cores>: Number of CPU cores to use for parallelization (default: 1)" echo "  -h: Display this help message"
+    echo "  -g <genome.fasta>: Path to the genome FASTA file" echo "  -n <NT_path>: Path to the NCBI nucleotide NT database (with TXDB files inside also)" echo "  -p <num_cores>: Number of CPU cores to use for parallelization (the default is 1)" echo "  -h: Display help message"
 }

 while getopts ":g:n:p:h" opt; do